rossisimone/beatit/examples/example_AFib_fibers/READ_ME.md

 ### Output file format
-The output file will be an exodus file format called `input-file-name_afib_fibers.e'.
+The output file will be an Exodu0s II file called `input-file-name_afib_fibers.e'.

 ## Thresholds